Understanding Socapex Cabling: 1.5 mm vs 2.5 mm - Which Do You Need?

 Runs over 30–40 m → Prefer 2.5 mm² to maintain voltage stability.

-Step 4 - Think About Future Flexibility
+Think About Future Flexibility

 If you expect your rig to grow or you want maximum compatibility on touring shows, 2.5 mm² cables give you more headroom.